codingforeternity/datascience/ML-Finance.md

+#### Every trade has a distribution of holding periods
+* Rather than using 10-days in the cost fn, why not regress against an Expectation weighted average over the distribution of holding days?
+The mean of this distribution may be at 10, but that value will only contribute in small part to the weighted average.

 Email: Convolution in finance (9/28/15)
 * A "line" is adjacent pixels of the same color.
 A "line" with financial data is a segment of space, as defined by a segmentation variable (eg market cap), over which the relationship between two or more other variables is linear.
 * These lines can then be combined to form exponential relationships and general multivariate distributions, etc.